-The MSc reignited my enthusiasm for learning and enabled me to find a career path to pursue, which has helped with my drive, confidence and peace of mind.
-I am proud of my job and proud of my achievements at the University of Birmingham, which were so important in getting me here."
+The MSc reignited Ross' enthusiasm for learning and enabled him to find a career path to pursue, which has helped with his drive, confidence and peace of mind.

 How has your career developed since graduating from the University of Birmingham?